sungchun12/iot-python-webapp/README.md

 git push origin
 ```

+_Explore the cloud build history to verify a successful build_

 <p align="center">
   <img src="https://github.com/sungchun12/iot-python-webapp/blob/documentation/documentation/trigger-build-example.gif">
 </p>

 10. Check to see if the app exists after the cloudbuild history updates.

-Insert link and image of cloud build history
+_You should see an updated timestamp to the web app_

 ```bash
 gcloud beta run services list --platform managed
 ```

 ### Destroy Terraform Resources

-Enter and run the below command into cloud shell

 ```bash
 # deletes devices in IoT registry